Vambheim/Webutvikling-Prosjekt/README.md

 ### Use our database

-You need to create two configuration files that will contain the database connection details.
+You need to create two configuration files that will contain the database connection details to our database.
 These files should not be uploaded to your git repository, and they have therefore been added to `.gitignore`.
-The connection details may vary, but example content of the two configuration files are as follows:
+We have to databases, one for development, and one for testing.
+Please set them up like this, if you would like to use our database:

 `server/config.ts`: